Paccar (PCAR) Outpaces Stock Market Gains: What You Should Know

+Prior to today's trading, shares of the truck maker had gained 5.34% over the past month.
+This has lagged the Auto-Tires-Trucks sector's gain of 15.63% and outpaced the S&P 500's gain of 3.44% in that time.

-Investors will be hoping for strength from Paccar as it approaches its next earnings release.
-In that report, analysts expect Paccar to post earnings of $2.12 per share.
-This would mark year-over-year growth of 53.62%.
-Meanwhile, our latest consensus estimate is calling for revenue of $7.97 billion, up 17.42% from the prior-year quarter.
+Paccar will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $2.12, up 53.62% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $7.97 billion, up 17.42% from the year-ago period.

 PCAR's full-year Zacks Consensus Estimates are calling for earnings of $7.83 per share and revenue of $31.24 billion.
 These results would represent year-over-year changes of +36.17% and +14.37%, respectively.

 Investors should also note any recent changes to analyst estimates for Paccar.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 3.74% higher.
-Paccar is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.03% higher.
+Paccar currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, Paccar currently has a Forward P/E ratio of 8.79.
-For comparison, its industry has an average Forward P/E of 9.68, which means Paccar is trading at a discount to the group.
+In terms of valuation, Paccar is currently trading at a Forward P/E ratio of 9.73.
+This represents a discount compared to its industry's average Forward P/E of 10.66.

 The Automotive - Domestic industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 72, which puts it in the top 29% of all 250+ industries.
+This group has a Zacks Industry Rank of 74, putting it in the top 30% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report